Cuba Food Guide

 Yuca con Mojo (Cassava with Mojo Sauce)

-Yuca con Mojo is a simple yet flavorful dish featuring boiled cassava root drizzled with a garlicky citrus sauce called mojo.
-Cassava is a starchy root vegetable native to South America and is a staple in Cuban cuisine.
-The mojo sauce adds a tangy and aromatic dimension to the dish.
+Boiled cassava root drizzled with garlicky citrus mojo sauce made from sour orange, garlic, olive oil, and cumin.
+Cassava (yuca) is a starchy root vegetable native to South America and a staple in Cuban cuisine.
+The mojo sauce adds tangy, aromatic dimension.
+Often served as a side dish or appetizer in paladares.

 Regional Specialties & Local Favorites